public-law/readability/README.md

 An implementation that follows the specification as closely as possible.
-Created by referring to a paper copy of their most recent publication (Chall & Dale, 1995).
+Created by referring to a copy of the most recent publication (Chall & Dale, 1995).

 ## References